vvvv666/greenfield-docs/src/guide/getting-started/interact-with-greenfield.md

 Before using the rich features of the command tool, you need to generate a keystore file by following the steps below.

 1. Export your private key from MetaMask and write it into a local file as plaintext.
-2. Set your password.
-It should be set by the "passwordFile" field in the config file.
+2. Set a random string as your password in password file.
+The file path should be the same as the "passwordFile" field in the config file.
 3. Generate a keystore by the "gen-key" command.
-The "-privKeyFile" flag is used to set the private key file path, which is created by step 1.
+The "--privKeyFile" flag is used to set the private key file path, which is created by step 1.
 The following command can be used to generate a keystore file called key.json:

 ```
-gnfd-cmd gen-key -privKeyFile key.txt key.json
+gnfd-cmd create-keystore --privKeyFile key.txt key.json
 ```

 4. Delete the private key file which is created in step 1.
 It is not needed after the keystore has been generated.